speedyleion/speedyleion.github.io/_posts/2021-04-25-walking-file-directories-in-rust-part-2.markdown

 walking through the files.
 Updating to use `walk_dir_threaded` only costs 147.7341ms or an improvement of ~55%.

-This improvment was clearly seen when running [win-git-status] against the [llvm-project] at commit [0f9f0a40].
+This improvement was clearly seen when running [win-git-status] against the [llvm-project] at commit [0f9f0a40].
 The time went from ~770ms to ~570ms